Principal bundles under reductive groups: Curves of genus 0

 \emph{In this section $k$ is a field of characteristic $0$ and $\overline{k}$ is an algebraic closure of $k$.}

 In this section we describe explicitly principal bundles with reductive structure group over a smooth projective curve $X$ over $k$ of genus $0$.
-The study of such bundles is reduced by Theorem~\ref{t:lineuniv} below to the study of the universal groupoid $\pi_\mathrm{mult}(X)$ of multiplicative type of Section~\ref{s:fundgrpd}.
+The study of such bundles is reduced by Theorem~\ref{t:lineuniv} below to the study of the universal groupoid $\pi_\mathrm{mult}(X)$ of multiplicative type.
 The main result is Theorem~\ref{t:gen0rep}.
-Theorem~\ref{t:linerep} is the well-known algebraic version of Grothendieck's original classication over the Riemann sphere.
+Theorem~\ref{t:linerep} is the characteristic $0$ case of the algebraic version (\cite{Har68}, \cite{Gil02}, \cite{Meh02}) of Grothendieck's original classification \cite{Gro57} over the Riemann sphere.

-Throughout this section, we suppose that $X$ is a $k$\nd scheme which satisfies the following condition: it is \emph{reduced, quasi-compact and quasi-separated, with}
+Throughout this section, we suppose that $X$ is a $k$\nd scheme which satisfies the following conditions: it is \emph{reduced, quasi-compact and quasi-separated, with}

-This condition is stable under extension of scalars.
-It is also stable under passage to geometrically connected pro\'etale covers of $X$, because if $X'$ is finite \'etale over $X$, then by the Cayley--Hamilton theorem any element of $H^0(X',\sO_{X'})$ is finite over $k$.